 - Two week-long overnight summer camps in New Hampshire

-- A two-week lacrosse intensive summer program
+- A week lacrosse based summer program at Chelsea High School

 - An eight-week coaches-in-training employment opportunity for high school participants